Our 2018 Penguin Run will be held on June 2, 2018. See you then!!

 Hello racers, runners, and walkers – the Penguin Run is almost here!
 We look forward to seeing you this Saturday morning.
 Here are some details to help ensure your Penguin Run experience is amazing!

-Race kit pick-up: If you registered for the run after 12pm on Tuesday, May 31st, or did not have an opportunity to make it to early kit pick up, bib and t-shirt pick-up will be available at the Lion’s Den on Saturday morning beginning at 7:00 am, ending at 8:15 am for 5K runners.
+Race kit pick-up: If you registered for the run after Sunday, May 28th, or do not have an opportunity to make it to early kit pick up, bib and t-shirt pick-up will be available at the Lion’s Den on Saturday morning beginning at 7:00 am, ending at 8:15 am for 5K runners.
 The bib and t-shirt pick-up will continue throughout the morning for youth runners.
 Please check the approximate youth schedule below, and ensure you arrive in plenty of time to collect these goodies prior to race time.
+Information on early kit pick-up is available here: https://penguinrun.ca/2017/05/29/early-kit-pick-up-2/

 Parking: The youth run will be held on site on the trails at the Enfield Lion’s Den (162 Old Enfield Road, Enfield), and the 5K will start and finish at the Lion’s Den.
 Parking is limited at the Lion’s Den; all participants will not be able to park on site.
 The parking lot at the Lion’s Den will be open on a first come, first serve basis on Saturday morning.
 Please note that access to the parking lot will be shut down completely from 8:15 to 9:30, as the 5K race uses the Lion’s Den entrance as race start/finish.
 Please do not park in the lot if you have to depart prior to 9:30.

 There is parking available nearby at the following locations: (a) the wide shoulder of the northbound lane of the Old Enfield Road (the southbound shoulder, the side nearest the Lion’s Den, MUST be kept clear for the safety of our 5K runners).
 If you park along the Old Enfield Road, please ensure you are completely off the paved road, with all four tires on gravel.
 Please do not block access to the water fill station (b) Approximately 300m north of the Lion’s Den is Mayflower Drive, which has a side street Cranberry Court.
-Cranberry Court is connected to the Lion’s Den field by a rough path that runs along a drainage ditch on the Court’s cul-de-sac.
-Parking along Mayflower Drive and Cranberry Court provide an excellent off-road shortcut to the Lion’s Den – but a quick scramble through a gravel ditch is required.
+Cranberry Court is connected to the Lion’s Den field by a new gravel path connected to the the Court’s cul-de-sac.
+Parking along Mayflower Drive and Cranberry Court provide an excellent shortcut to the Lion’s Den.
+Carpooling is highly recommended!

 Start times: The 5K begins at 8:30, from the entrance to the Lion’s Den.
 The roads are not closed to traffic, so please be aware of vehicles while running.
 The youth run begins at 9:30am.
 It will be run in waves, by age group, to allow for smaller groups of similarly aged children to run together.
 See more detailed information on waves below.